Today I’ll share with you some simple Spanish pronunciation rules.

 Of course, I had to leave out some details, since it’s only 10 min long.
 But the idea was to give you enough info that you could sound pretty good, even if all you know is what’s in the video.

 Basically it’s the 80/20 rule applied to Spanish pronunciation: This is the 20% of the information that will get you 80% of the way (or more) to sounding like a native.

-Below I’ve written out more or less the same info about Spanish pronunciation that’s covered in the video.
-One effective way to learn is to read the text either right before or right after you watch the video.
-That way your mind is primed and you’re basically reviewing on the second pass.
+One effective way to learn is to read the text in this article either right before or right after you watch the video.
+That way your mind is primed, and you’re basically reviewing what you just saw.

 - Letters that sound the same as English

 - Letters that sound subtly different from English